 How to Choose Your Sleeping Bag and Pad for the Pacific Crest Trail

 The major four categories of backpacking gear (aka the Big Three) are your sleep system, shelter, and backpack.
 These items often take up 65-80% of the weight in a traditional pack.
 You should aim to have each of these items weigh less than two pounds per item (other hikers may set their limit anywhere from one to three pounds).
-That means that if each item weighs two pounds, the heaviest items in my pack together will weigh eight pounds total, including sleeping bag, sleeping pad, tent, and pack.
+That means that if each item weighs two pounds, the heaviest items in your pack together will weigh eight pounds total, including sleeping bag, sleeping pad, tent, and pack.
 Your Pacific Crest Trail sleep system is a hugely important part of your pack setup.

 For an April-September thru-hike of the PCT, you’re likely to hit temps as low as the teens on a few occasions, and temps at 110 degrees or higher.
 You’ll be walking through desert, snow, temperate rain forest, and everything in between.